tanchunsiong/creating-a-new-ecommerce-site/source/README.md

     > **Note:** Click on the bottom right hand corner to configure your instance.
     > You can find your login ID and Password by following the [guide on bitnami]( https://docs.bitnami.com/azure/faq/#find_credentials)

+1. Once you are logged-in via (http://x.x.x.x/wp-admin), you will need to install woocommerce template

+    >To install WooCommerce:

+    >Log into your WordPress Admin panel.

+    >Go to: Plugins > Add New.

+    >Type "WooCommerce" into the Search Plugins field and hit Enter.
+Once found, you can view details on the point release, rating and description.

+    >Click Install Now.
+After clicking the link, you’ll be asked to confirm this action.

+    >Click Yes, and WordPress completes the installation.

+For detailed configuration of woocommerce which is out of scope for this hands on lab, refer to [woocommerce official documentation here](https://docs.woocommerce.com/documentation/plugins/woocommerce/getting-started/)

 <a name="cleanup"></a>
 ##Appendix - Cleanup